14 Multivariate Regression

 p + geom_smooth(method = "lm")

 In the example above, the slope is 1.8517449.
-So this tells us that teams that hit 1 more HR per game than the average team, score 1.8517449 more runs per game than the average team.
-Given that the most common final score is a difference of a run, this can certainly lead to a large increase in wins.
+This tells us that teams that hit 1 more HR per game than the average team, score 1.8517449 more runs per game than the average team.
+Given that the most common final score is a difference of one run, this can certainly lead to a large increase in wins.
 Not surprisingly, HR hitters are very expensive.
 Because we are working on a budget, we will need to find some other way to increase wins.
 In the next chapter, we introduce linear models, which provide an framework for performing this analysis.
-In chapter @ref{@moneyball} we apply what have learned to build a baseball team.
+In @ref{@moneyball}, we apply what have learned to build a baseball team.

 We can add other important summaries, such as confidence intervals: